 \subsection{Necessity of dimension reduction}

 We demonstrate that dimension reduction, a key building block of our proposed method based on the intuition we have from autoencoder-like models, is necessary for \Cref{algo:data-augmentation} to work.
 For an easier visual inspection, we use MNIST in this section.

-\paragraph{Direct Fitting.} As discussed, naive perturbation-based data augmentation methods fall short of high-dimensional data due to the sparsity of the data. \Cref{fig:MNIST-direct-fitting} shows the results of directly fitting a kernel density estimation model on MNIST with \(1000\) samples.
+\paragraph{Direct Fitting.} Naive perturbation-based data augmentation methods fall short of high-dimensional data due to the sparsity of the data. \Cref{fig:MNIST-direct-fitting} shows the results of directly fitting a kernel density estimation model on MNIST with \(1000\) samples.

-Observe that even with a large bandwidth (\(30\)) to introduce variability, we only see meaningless noisy perturbation on one of the exact training samples, indicating overfitting.
+Observe that even with a large bandwidth (\(30\)) to introduce variability, we only see a meaningless noisy perturbation on one of the exact training samples, indicating overfitting.

-\paragraph{Local Data Sub-Manifold.} A potential problem related to the necessity of dimension reduction is that, if \(\mathcal{D} \) captures too much local information about the data (i.e., with low dimension), backward projecting a random latent representation \(w^{\ast} \in \mathcal{B} \) might already suffice to augment the data in a non-trivial way, without the need for knowing the latent representations of the training dataset.
+\paragraph{Local Data Sub-manifold.} A potential problem related to the necessity of dimension reduction is that, if \(\mathcal{D} \) captures too much local information about the data (i.e., with low dimension), backward projecting a random latent representation \(w^{\ast} \in \mathcal{B} \) might already suffice to augment the data in a non-trivial way, without the need for knowing the latent representations of the training dataset.
 To this end, consider sampling uniformly random latent representations within the empirical range we observed from the latent representations of the training data and perform \Cref{algo:backward-projection}.
 The results are shown in \Cref{fig:MNIST-random-latent-representation}.

-For \(k = 1\), \Cref{subfig:MNIST-random-latent-representation-k=1} shows that similar to \Cref{fig:MNIST-BP-2-body-k=1}, it is possible to overfit one of the training data (i.e., the nearest neighbor of the randomly sampled latent representation).
-This is not surprising since the base sub-manifold is only of dimension \(17\) and the local data sub-manifold is of dimension \(767\), as the random latent representation is sufficiently close to one of the representations of the training data in \(\mathcal{B}\), their backward projection result should not deviate too much.
-Furthermore, we observe the \emph{fading effect}, which intuitively corresponds to \emph{misspecification of the energy}, indicating that the sampled latent representation is fundamentally different from the one of the dataset.
+For \(k = 1\), \Cref{subfig:MNIST-random-latent-representation-k=1} shows that, similar to \Cref{fig:MNIST-BP-2-body-k=1}, it is possible to overfit one of the training data (i.e., the nearest neighbor of the randomly sampled latent representation).
+This is not surprising since the base sub-manifold is only of dimension \(17\), as the random latent representation is sufficiently close to one of the representations of the training data in \(\mathcal{B}\), their backward projection result should not deviate too much.
+Furthermore, we observe the \emph{fading effect}, which intuitively corresponds to \emph{misspecification of the energy}, indicating that the sampled latent representation is fundamentally different from that of the dataset.